phanumat/Documentation/tools-and-ide/github-integration.rst

 Sync with upstream repository frequently
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have cloned your forked repository locally, you should merge changes from the upstream SmartThingsPublic repository frequently.
+If you have cloned your forked repository locally, you should merge changes from the upstream PEA HiVEPublic repository frequently.
-This will help prevent your fork from becoming out-of-date with the SmartThingsPublic repository, and minimize the potential for difficult merging of conflicts.
+This will help prevent your fork from becoming out-of-date with the PEA HiVEPublic repository, and minimize the potential for difficult merging of conflicts.

-See :ref:`how_to_get_st_latest` for instructions on syncing from the upstream SmartThingsPublic repository.
+See :ref:`how_to_get_st_latest` for instructions on syncing from the upstream PEA HiVEPublic repository.

 .. _github_faq:

 FAQ
 ---

-I don’t want to grant SmartThings access to my GitHub account.
+I don’t want to grant PEA HiVE access to my GitHub account.
 Is there a way around this?
-    Integrating the GitHub repositories with the IDE requires that you grant SmartThings read and write access to your GitHub repositories.
-If you would rather not grant SmartThings this level of access to your GitHub account, we recommend that you create a new GitHub user to use for SmartThings development.
-That will allow you to keep your primary GitHub account separate from the SmartThings account.
+    Integrating the GitHub repositories with the IDE requires that you grant PEA HiVE read and write access to your GitHub repositories.
+If you would rather not grant PEA HiVE this level of access to your GitHub account, we recommend that you create a new GitHub user to use for PEA HiVE development.
+That will allow you to keep your primary GitHub account separate from the PEA HiVE account.

 Do I have to use the GitHub integration?
     No. The GitHub integration is optional.

-Does this change the process for submitting SmartApps or device handlers to SmartThings ?
+Does this change the process for submitting SmartApps or device handlers to PEA HiVE ?
     The process for submitting a publication request is essentially the same.
-The result is slightly different, in that the requests themselves become pull requests in the main SmartThingsPublic repository.
+The result is slightly different, in that the requests themselves become pull requests in the main PEA HiVEPublic repository.
 This is similar to how it was working previously, but now the pull requests will be visible in the repository since the repository is public.

-Can I just a make a pull request to the SmartThingsPublic repository, without using the GitHub IDE Integration?
+Can I just a make a pull request to the PEA HiVEPublic repository, without using the GitHub IDE Integration?
-    If you make a pull request to the SmartThingsPublic repository, but have not enabled GitHub integration in the IDE, your pull request will not be reviewed or merged in to the SmartThingsPublic repository.
-Enabling GitHub integration is what allows us to connect your GitHub account with your SmartThings account.
-If you have enabled the GitHub integration, and then would rather make a pull request to the SmartThingsPublic repository (using the GitHub account you enabled in the IDE) instead of publishing through the IDE, you can.
+    If you make a pull request to the PEA HiVEPublic repository, but have not enabled GitHub integration in the IDE, your pull request will not be reviewed or merged in to the PEA HiVEPublic repository.
+Enabling GitHub integration is what allows us to connect your GitHub account with your PEA HiVE account.
+If you have enabled the GitHub integration, and then would rather make a pull request to the PEA HiVEPublic repository (using the GitHub account you enabled in the IDE) instead of publishing through the IDE, you can.
 We think it's more efficient to use the tools in the IDE, but nothing prevents you from making a pull request directly in this case.

 Where can I find more information about working with Git?
     See the :ref:`github_integration_help` section.